Deltares/rtc-tools/CONTRIBUTING.md

 7. **Check CI status**: Ensure all automated checks and tests pass before requesting a review.
 8. **Request review**: Ask for a code review from your peers and address any comments or suggestions.

-Contributors should rebase their branches on the latest main branch before submitting pull requests, and maintainers will use rebase when integrating changes.
+Contributors should rebase their branches on the latest main branch before submitting pull requests.
+As described in our [Governance](GOVERNANCE.md#linear-history) document, we maintain a linear Git history by using rebase instead of merge commits.

 Keep pull requests small and focused for easier review and faster merging.